Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 But "most capable" does not mean "best for kids."
 The $299 price plus monthly cellular is steep.
 The 18-hour battery is the shortest in the kids watch space.
 Family Setup's restrictions are good but not foolproof.
 The complexity that makes the Apple Watch great for adults can make it distracting for younger children.

 For older kids (10-14) in Apple households who are approaching smartphone age, the Apple Watch SE 3 with Family Setup is an excellent bridge device.
+For teens 13 and up who may need even more independence, our best smartwatches for teens guide covers the top options.
 For kids under 10, or families who want a simpler experience, purpose-built kids watches remain the better choice.
 The Garmin Bounce is my top pick for younger active kids.
 The TickTalk 4 is best for video calling.
 And our best GPS smartwatches for kids guide covers the full landscape.

 The Apple Watch SE 3 is a great watch.
 It is just not a great watch for every kid.